 - Within five days after MPHA has notified the Commissioner of the Minnesota Department of Revenue under Minn.
-Stat. § 270A.07 subd.
-1 MPHA will mail a notice to the Tenant stating that MPHA has right to offset a debt owed by the Tenant from the Commissioner. - 2) If the letter is returned to MPHA as undeliverable or if MPHA believes the former Tenant did not receive the notice or that it does not have a current address, MPHA will obtain the last known address from the Commissioner and resend the notice if MPHA continues to pursue the claim. - 3) The notice will state the basis for MPHA's claim, the dates the debt was incurred and that MPHA intends to request a set off of the refund against the debt. - 4) The notice will state that: 1) the debt can be set off against the refund unless the time period allowed by law for the collecting the debt has expired; 2) the former Tenant may be exempt from the Revenue Recapture Program, if the former Tenant was receiving food support, transitional childcare or transitional medical assistance at the time of recapture; and

-3) the former Tenant has the opportunity to request hearing to contest the validity of the claim and whether proper notice was given.

-- 5) The notice will state that MPHA must receive a written request for the hearing within 45 days of the mailing date of the original notice or resent notice. - 6) The 45 days does not run until the Tenant has received the notice.
-The former Tenant has the burden to showing no notice.
+Stat. §270A.07 subd.
+1 MPHA will mail a notice to the Tenant stating that MPHA has right to offset a debt owed by the Tenant from the Commissioner. - 2) If the letter is returned to MPHA as undeliverable or if MPHA believes the former Tenant did not receive the notice or that it does not have a current address, MPHA will obtain the last known address from the Commissioner and resend the notice if MPHA continues to pursue the claim. - 3) The notice will state the basis for MPHA's claim, the dates the debt was incurred and that MPHA intends to request a set off of the refund against the debt. - 4) The notice will state that: 1) the debt can be set off against the refund unless the time period allowed by law for the collecting the debt has expired; 2) the former Tenant may be exempt from the Revenue Recapture Program, if the former Tenant was receiving food support, transitional child care or transitional medical assistance at the time of recapture; and 3) the former Tenant has the opportunity to request hearing to contest the validity of the claim and whether proper notice was given. - 5) The notice will state that MPHA must receive a written request for the hearing within 45 days of the mailing date of the original notice or resent notice. - 6) The 45 days does not run until the Tenant has received the notice.
+The former Tenant has the burden to showing no notice. - C. Scheduling of the hearing: If former Tenant timely requests a hearing, MPHA will mail within 10 days from receipt of the request a letter stating the time, date, place and include the Fair Hearing and Due Process information listed below.